-Your surgeon made an incision (cut) in the middle of your belly or on the left side of your belly just below your ribs.
+The surgeon made an incision (cut) in the middle of your belly.
+Or the incision was made on the left side of your belly just below the ribs.
 If you are being treated for cancer, the surgeon probably also removed the lymph nodes in your belly.

 Recovering from open spleen removal surgery takes 4 to 8 weeks.
 You may have some of these symptoms as you recover:

-If your spleen was removed for a blood disorder or lymphoma, you may need additional treatments, depending on your medical disorder.
+If your spleen was removed for a blood disorder or lymphoma, you may need more treatments.
+This depends on your medical disorder.

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

 Your doctor will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.

 Try getting up and moving around if you are having pain in your belly.
 This may ease your pain.

 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

 Care for your incision as instructed.
 Change the dressing over your surgical incision once a day, or sooner if it gets wet or dirty.
 Your doctor will tell you when you can stop keeping your incision covered.
 Keep the incision area clean by washing it with mild soap and water.